• A passport (most visitors don’t need a visa)

 - Immatriculation: your registration number/licence plate number (no spaces)

-- Marque: Manufacturer of vehicle (BMW or whatever).
-If yours isn’t listed, click on ‘autres’ which will bring up a dialog box to type into.
+- Marque: Manufacturer of the vehicle (BMW or whatever).
+If yours isn’t listed, click on ‘autres’ which will bring up a dialogue box to type into.

 - Type: Model of vehicle (1200GSA or whatever) as shown in your vehicle papers